aksfyi/Jokepy/README.md

 Python Wrapper for sv443 JokeApi

 ## Installation (Install versions > 1.0.0)

     pip install jokepy

+-Clone the repo and use jokepy.py. version of jokepy in pypi is not updated
 ## Importing Jokepy

     from jokepy import Jokepy